-A forced marriage is when one or both of the parties are married without their consent or against their will.
+A forced marriage is a marriage in which one or both of the parties are married without their consent or against their will.
 It is recognised as a form of violence against women, men or children and is a serious abuse of human rights.